An Insider’s Guide to Exploring the Margaret River Caves

 The hardest bit of the cave!

 Good to Know: Giants Cave is not for the faint-hearted or those with mobility issues.
-It requires a moderate level of fitness, and I definitely wouldn’t recommend if you’re not comfortable with climbing ladders and getting on your hands and knees.
+It requires a moderate level of fitness, and I definitely wouldn’t recommend it if you’re not comfortable with climbing ladders and getting on your hands and knees.

 Helmets and torches are provided at the entrance, and you’ll need to wear sturdy footwear and comfortable clothing that you don’t mind getting dirty.
 The minimum age for this cave is 6 years old.

-Insider Tip: The last entrance is at 3.15 pm – when we arrived at 3.10 pm we found we had the whole cave to ourselves which made for a pretty special experience!
+Insider Tip: The last entrance is at 3.15 pm – when we arrived at 3.10 pm we found we had the whole cave to ourselves, which made for a pretty special experience!

 Bookings: No bookings required, but take note of the limited operating hours during winter.